rimshub/project-van-life/README.md

 A simple app to help you find perfect van for your perfect road tip.
 See live version [here](https://project-van-life.vercel.app/).

+It's SPA (Single Page Application), all the content is rendered on the client side (browser).

 ## Built with

 - React